An Unpaired Shape Transforming Method for Image Translation and Cross-Domain Retrieval: Introduction

 \section{Introduction}

-Image-to-image translation (I2I) refers to the process of generating a novel image, which is similar to the original input image yet different in some aspects.
-Typically, the input and output images belong to different {\em domains}, with images in the same domain sharing a common characteristic, e.g. going from photographs to paintings~\cite{neuralStyleTransfer}, from greyscale to color images~\cite{ColorGAN}, or from virtual (synthetic) to real images~\cite{T2Net}.
-Apart from direct applications~\cite{SRGAN}, I2I has proven valuable as a tool for data augmentation~\cite{GAN4augmentation} or to learn a representation for cross-domain image retrieval~\cite{sketchBasedRetrieval}.
+\footnote{Kaili Wang and Liqian Ma contribute equally.} Image-to-image translation (I2I) refers to the process of generating a novel image, which is similar to the original input image yet different in some aspects.
+Typically, the input and output images belong to different {\em domains}, with images in the same domain sharing a common characteristic, e.g. going from photographs to paintings~(\cite{neuralStyleTransfer}), from greyscale to color images~(\cite{ColorGAN}), or from virtual (synthetic) to real images~(\cite{T2Net}).
+Apart from direct applications~(\cite{SRGAN}), I2I has proven valuable as a tool for data augmentation~(\cite{GAN4augmentation}) or to learn a representation for cross-domain image retrieval~(\cite{sketchBasedRetrieval}).

-Traditionally, each image domain is characterized by a different appearance or {\em style}, and I2I is therefore sometimes referred to as {\em style transfer}~\cite{neuralStyleTransfer}.
+Traditionally, each image domain is characterized by a different appearance or {\em style}, and I2I is therefore sometimes referred to as {\em style transfer}~(\cite{neuralStyleTransfer}).
 While the translation process may drastically change the appearance or style of the input image, the image semantics are to be preserved, i.e. both input and output should represent the same objects and scene.
 Moreover, in most works, also the image geometry, i.e. the shape of the objects and the global image composition, is preserved.
 We refer to this as the image {\em content}.

-Most methods for I2I build on top of Generative Adversarial Networks (GANs)~\cite{GAN,DCGAN,LSGAN,WGAN} and are data-driven.
+Most methods for I2I build on top of Generative Adversarial Networks (GANs)~(\cite{GAN,DCGAN,LSGAN,WGAN}) and are data-driven.
 They learn a translation model from example images of the two domains.
-While most methods require paired examples~\cite{pix2pix,YooPixelLevelTransfer16,Zhao_2018_CVPR}, some recent methods do not~\cite{DCGAN,cycleGAN,anonymous2019unsupervised}.
-To constrain the complexity of the problem, the training data is often restricted to a specific setting, e.g. close-ups of faces~\cite{huang2017beyond,Zhao_2018_CVPR}, people~\cite{ma2017pose,ma2017disentangled}, traffic scenes \cite{trafficScenesGAN}, etc. We refer to these as different {\em domains}.
+While most methods require paired examples~(\cite{pix2pix,YooPixelLevelTransfer16,Zhao_2018_CVPR}), some recent methods do not~(\cite{DCGAN,cycleGAN,anonymous2019unsupervised}).
+To constrain the complexity of the problem, the training data is often restricted to a specific setting, e.g. close-ups of faces~(\cite{huang2017beyond,Zhao_2018_CVPR}), people~(\cite{ma2017pose,ma2017disentangled}), traffic scenes (\cite{trafficScenesGAN}), etc.